Reinhold Hanisch: Early years (1884–1911)

 Finally, Hitler split with Hanisch, accusing Hanisch of selling one of Hitler’s paintings (a view of the Vienna Parliament) and keeping the entire proceeds of the sale for himself.
 Hanisch denied this charge.
 In order to secure a new revenue stream, Hanisch began painting and became Hitler’s competitor.
 Hanisch supplied, among others, the Jewish frame dealer Jakob Altenberg with pictures and postcards.

-On 4 August 1910 Hanisch was reported to the police by another dormitory resident, Siegfried Löffner, who was acting as Hitler's seller.
+On 4 August 1910, Hanisch was reported to the police by another dormitory resident, Siegfried Löffner, who was acting as Hitler's seller.
 The Vienna police discovered that Hanisch was registered in Vienna under the false name of Fritz Walter.
-On 11 August 1910 a Viennese court sentenced Hanisch to seven days in prison.
+On 11 August 1910, a Viennese court sentenced Hanisch to seven days in prison.

-Later years (1912 to 1937)
+Later years (1912–1937)

-In 1912 Hitler was reported to the police by an anonymous person on account of his unauthorized use of the title "academic painter," and warned not to use this title in the future.
+In 1912, Hitler was reported to the police by an anonymous person on account of his unauthorized use of the title "academic painter," and warned not to use this title in the future.
 Probably the painter Karl Leidenroth, who also lived in the men’s dormitory and was Hanisch's friend, had reported Hitler at Hanisch's instigation.

-On 5 August 1912 Hanisch left Vienna to return to Gablonz.
-From 1914 to 1917 he was a soldier in the First World War.
-On 4 July 1918 he came back to Vienna with his fiancée Franziska Bisurek; they married on 22 July 1918 and lived in Rauschergasse 19, XX District.
+On 5 August 1912, Hanisch left Vienna to return to Gablonz.
+From 1914 to 1917, he was a soldier in the First World War.
+On 4 July 1918, he came back to Vienna with his fiancée Franziska Bisurek; they married on 22 July 1918 and lived in Rauschergasse 19, XX District.
 The house belonged to the parents of a railroad conductor, Franz Feiler, a picture-collector, for whom Hanisch obtained various pictures.

-On 20 July 1923 Hanisch was sentenced by the district court in Vienna to three months' imprisonment for theft.
+On 20 July 1923, Hanisch was sentenced by the district court in Vienna to three months' imprisonment for theft.
 Hanisch was divorced on 17 April 1928.
 After 1930, Hanisch worked as a painter.
 He produced watercolors, which he sold as alleged works of Hitler from their years in Vienna.
 Hanisch often painted pictures of flowers in the style of the painter Olga Wisinger-Florian, which he sold as Hitler originals.
 To cover up the fraud, he had his friend Karl Leidenroth authenticate the forgeries.
-Nevertheless, on 7 May 1932 Hanisch was sentenced to three days in jail.
+Nevertheless, on 7 May 1932, Hanisch was sentenced to three days in jail.